 Impact of COVID-19 on Arts Sector – Survey March 2020 Results

 Thank you all to the 74 creative individuals and organisations who contributed to our COVID-19 survey which we sent out 27/3/2020.
-The information has given us a good insight into how the early stages of COVID-19 has impacted our regional sector and has informed us on actions that we can take as a response to the survey results.
+The information has given us a good insight into how the early stages of COVID-19 have impacted our regional sector and have informed us on actions that we can take as a response to the survey results.
 Here are some of our key findings:

 - The survey was completed by 74 respondents in the creative sector representing 15 businesses, 18 not for profit organisations, 29 individual entrepreneurs and 12 hobbyists.

-- At least a total of 361 events/activities/programmes/workshops have been cancelled by our respondents as a result of COVID-19.
+- At least a total of 361 events/activities/programs/workshops have been canceled by our respondents as a result of COVID-19.

-- For the creative sector it is obviously difficult to sustain income without these events.
-At this stage 51% of respondents said they can get by financially without the cancelled event or service, 37% were unsure, while 12% said they would not be able to.
+- For the creative sector, it is obviously difficult to sustain income without these events.
+At this stage 51% of respondents said they can get by financially without the canceled event or service, 37% were unsure, while 12% said they would not be able to.